pal-Alexandra/IMR_HOMEWORK_2/README.md

 😄 We managed to implement all the tasks.

-😄 The blender file where the modeling of the hand was made is in the *Hand modeling* directory.
+😄 The blender file where the modeling of the hand was made is in the *Hand modelling* directory.

 😄 The demo video is in the directory Video from this repository (*Tema_nr_3*).